 Maria Girouard of Penobscot Nation is an historian with particular expertise in the Maine Indian Claims Settlement Act.
 She holds a master’s degree in history from the University of Maine.
 Maria is a longstanding community organizer and activist of environmental and social justice.
 She is a founder of The Peoples' Garden community garden at Penobscot Nation and dedicates many volunteer hours to community gardening.
 Maria is a 2015 recipient of the prestigious Maryann Hartman Award for her advocacy work on preserving the rights and cultural heritage of Penobscot Nation.
 She serves Maine-Wabanaki REACH as coordinator of health, wellness, and self-determination.

-Marcia Minter is a natural leader, an artist and experienced marketing professional.
-Co-founder of the Indigo Arts Alliance—a nonprofit dedicated to the creative cultivation of people of color—she has spent her career as a creative director and thought leader for some of the world’s most iconic brands, including Microsoft, Nordstrom, Essence Magazine, and AGA Marketing and Design.
-Currently at L.L.
-Bean, she serves as vice president and creative director.
-A rare individual in her field, Marcia is a fierce advocate for the arts, community engagement and social activism, serving as board member of The Portland Museum of Art, Maine Media Workshops and College, Maine Partners of the Americas, and Portland Ovations.
+Marcia Minter is co-founder of the Indigo Arts Alliance—a nonprofit dedicated to the creative cultivation of people of color.
+Indigo Arts Alliance celebrates, inspires, and supports Black and Brown artists globally and locally.
+Its mission is to bring attention to the creativity of underrepresented artists of color and provide opportunity for collaboration between professional and emerging artists while building partnerships with the community.
+Marcia has spent her professional career as a creative director and thought leader for some of the world’s most iconic brands, including L.L.
+Bean, Microsoft, Nordstrom and Essence Magazine.
+A rare individual in her field, Marcia is a fierce advocate for the arts, community engagement and social activism, serving as a trustee of The Portland Museum of Art, and a board member of Maine Media Workshops and College, Maine Partners of the Americas, and Portland Ovations.

 Gabriela Alcalde is the newest executive director of the Elmina B. Sewall Foundation.
 She brings to the position over 20 years’ experience as a leader, grantmaker, and scholar working at the intersections of public health, community organizing, advocacy, racial equity and systems change.
 Over the course of her career, Gabriela has worked in the academic, governmental, and nonprofit sectors, developing an approach that recognizes the interrelated, systems-driven and community-centered nature of human and environmental health and wellbeing.
 A nationally recognized scholar and leader in public health and health philanthropy, Gabriela has published and presented widely on a host of topics related to public health, health disparities, women’s and reproductive health, intimate partner violence, immigrant justice, and equity in philanthropy.
 Gabriela holds a bachelor’s degree in Psychology from the University of Louisville, a master’s degree in public health from Boston University, and a doctorate in public health from the University of North Carolina-Chapel Hill.